 The Momma Interviews is a new blog series by Catherine O'Brien, LMFT highlighting the thoughts, experiences and wisdom of a unique real-world mom each week, to normalize and validate the struggles and triumphs that are a part of the universally human experience of motherhood for women everywhere.

-tHIS WEEK, we're hearing from a momma who lives with Rheumatoid Arthritis and manages to chase around two energetic boys. when she feels stress coming on or judgement from others, she reminds herself that her sons are loved and at the end of the day that's all that really matters.
+This week, we're hearing from a momma who lives with Rheumatoid Arthritis and manages to chase around two energetic boys.
+When she feels stress coming on or judgment from others, she reminds herself that her sons are loved and at the end of the day that's all that really matters.

 How do you balance the mom, work, and relationship roles?

 I am a married mom to two boys (Kaden 11, Kael 3), I work a full time 8am-5pm job, and I also have Rheumatoid Arthritis.
 Life is hectic but I enjoy it all.
 Fall time is busiest because our oldest son plays tackle football which means practice 5 nights a week for 2 hours and games on Saturdays, homework every night, dinners rushed, housework piling up, bathing and grooming a 3 year old, fighting the fatigue and pain of the RA, and then when its finally bed time I'm a zombie...
 Oh wait, my poor husband!! ... and what about much needed "Me" time?
 Hot Mess?
 Um ya!

 Thank goodness my husband is a willing participant!
 Part of my sanity is that I drop kids off in the AM to daycare and school and my husband picks them up in the afternoon and gets them to sports practice, that right there is a huge help and keeps me from loosing my mind! ha!
 Then Sundays I try to get caught up on housework, laundry, hard work etc. I can't say that I am completely "balanced" though... but really can anyone?